Communicate Values and Their Importance

 Most critically, we want to raise our children with unconditional love.
 This means giving them a sense that we will love them no matter what.
 Young people raised with unconditional love feel secure enough to look outside of themselves and safe enough to take the chance to consider others’ needs.

-Part of our challenge as parents is to mold our young people into the moral beings we hope they will become, while also stepping out of their way and letting them take the lead.
-Consider allowing your tweens and teens to take risks and to test boundaries as they strive to identify what is most important to them.
+Part of our challenge as parents is to mold our young people into the moral beings we hope they will become, while also stepping out of their way and letting them have experiences that allow them to be reflective about what matters to them.
+Consider allowing your tweens and teens to take appropriate risks and to test boundaries as they strive to identify what is most important to them.
+As they do so, they should always know you will allow them to test boundaries, but never stray into unsafe or immoral territory.

 Be Real and be Realistic